Berlin Wall and Migration

 The Berlin Wall was the most tangible symbol of the Cold War, and of the “iron curtain” which divided Germany and Europe, for a long generation following the defeat of Adolf Hitler and the Nazis in the Second World War.
-A quarter century after its demise, it remains now one of the most dramatic examples of the costs and risks of immigration restriction.
+Over a quarter century after its demise now, it is historically among the most dramatic examples of the costs and risks of immigration restriction.

 Winston Churchill, Fulton, Missouri, March 5, 1946

 Between 1944 and 1950, something like a million ethnic Germans died in westward expulsions and flight from Soviet Union-held territories, east of East Germany, but over ten million survived this relocation.
 (Figures here are rough estimates based on numbers and accounts which vary considerably across various sources).
 Some of these German refugees were Germans who had been recently settled in eastern territories under Nazi occupation, and some were repatriating released war prisoners, but more were ethnic Germans who families had been living in those eastern territories for generations.
 About two thirds of these expellees ended up in what became, in 1949, West Germany (BRD in the German acronym).
 Most of the rest went to what became East Germany (the DDR was established a few months after the BRD), but about a quarter of those later moved from East Germany to West Germany.
 This second stage movement of expellees from Soviet occupied eastern Europe accounted for close to a third of all post-1945 internal-German east-west migration.